stumpapp/stump/apps/docs/pages/faq.md

   - Controlled, fine-grained access planned for `0.2.0`
 - Multi-language support

-If you're interested in tracking the broader development of features, you can take a look at the GitHub [task board](https://github.com/users/aaronleopold/projects/2).
+If you're interested in tracking the broader development of features, you can take a look at [GitHub issues](https://github.com/stumpapp/stump/issues).

-## Benchmarks

-TODO

 ## Similar Projects